The 7 Best SAT Prep Books [2021 Edition]

 This book approaches the SAT a little differently than most SAT prep books.
 Barrett’s philosophy is that every student can do well on the SAT because it does not measure intelligence.
 Barrett explains further that the critical factor when taking the SAT is knowing the purpose of each question.
 Knowing the purpose will then guide the student to the correct answer.
 Barrett’s book, therefore, focuses on helping the reader understand every minute detail of the test’s design and all the intricate parts of each question.
 Because Barrett realizes each test taker approaches the test with different skills, experiences, and expectations, he often re-explains information, hoping to reach all readers and arm them with the tools they need to successfully navigate the SAT.

 Maintaining his focus on the specifics of the test, Barrett leaves no room for providing practice tests.
 Instead, he sings the praises of the authentic practice tests produced by the College Board and warns no other sample test is recommended.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - This book provides a variety of practical strategies that do not assume all test takers are the same.